thoughtspot/thoughtspot.github.io/_admin/architecture/performance.md

 Worksheets must have less than 1000 columns.
 For aggregated worksheets, follow these guidelines:

-* Number of columns not to exceed 50
+* Number of columns should be less than 50
-* Number of rows not to exceed 10 million
+* Number of rows should be less than 10 millions

 You can use an ETL process to circumvent these limitations.
 Speak with ThoughtSpot Customer Support to learn more.